chetnashah/haskellwork/README.md

 ### Operators

+Functions in Haskell default to prefix syntax, meaning that the function being applied is at the beginning of the expression rather than the middle.

-An operator is a function that can be applied using infix syntax (Section 3.4), or partially applied using a section (Section 3.5).
+An operator is a function that can be applied using infix syntax, or partially applied using a section (Section 3.5).

+One can use a prefix function in infix style by wrapping it in backticks.
+And one can use an infix operator in prefix style by wrapping it in parentheses.

+Know more about operators using `:i`, e.g. `:i (*)` The `infixl` in the output signifies that it is an infix operator and left associative

 An operator is either an operator symbol, such as + or $$, or is an ordinary identifier enclosed in grave accents (backquotes), such as ` op `.
 For example, instead of writing the prefix application op x y, one can write the infix application x` op ` y.
 If no fixity declaration is given for ` op ` then it defaults to highest precedence and left associativity